 If you are thinking about having an ideation session at your next meeting.
 Here are a few things we think you should have:

 - Pens, paper, markers & a great space to work together

 - Something to write on that everyone can see – we love big post-it pads or, of course, a whiteboard!
 A clean slate that can be filled with ideas and inspiration.

 - A SCRIBE – pick the person with the best handwriting

 - Snacks, water, and sometimes LaCroix*

 - A judgment free-zone – there are NO bad ideas and we can’t censor ourselves in this safe space.
 We have to let the creative flow happen without any blockage.

 Here’s how our meetings start:

-- We get out a marker and start writing down words on our white board.
-We create categories.
-We draw lines connecting words.
+- We get out a marker and start writing down words on our whiteboard.
+Then we create categories and draw lines connecting words.
 We DO NOT erase anything.

 - We share any and all ideas that we have.
 The only way to tell if an idea is good is by comparing it to 99 bad ideas.
 Yes, we sometimes get sidetracked by word-soup tangents, but by letting any idea come out, we open ourselves up to the opportunity of genius.
 When we finally exhaust all of our energy and possibilities we take a photo of the board and create an action-plan for what happens next.
 Which is typically formalizing our best 3 ideas into a proposal for the client.